SeisoLLC/zeek-kafka/docker/README.md

 <!--
-  Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
-See the NOTICE file distributed with this work for additional information regarding copyright ownership.
+  Copyright 2020-2021 Zeek-Kafka
+  Copyright 2015-2020 The Apache Software Foundation

-  The ASF licenses this file to You under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+  Licensed under the Apache License, Version 2.0 (the "License");
+  you may not use this file except in compliance with the License.
   You may obtain a copy of the License at
       http://www.apache.org/licenses/LICENSE-2.0
   Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,